Milliman-PRM/publications/Condition_Recommender/Recommending_Conditions.md

 When using any advanced analytics, it is always important to have a useful baseline model to compare against.
 For a collaborative filtering model, the most basic reference model would be a simple *popularity* model that identifies the population's most common conditions, excluding conditions that have already been coded for a patient.
 For example, a popularity model would identify the most common condition, such as hypertension, as the highest-rated condition to consider for all patients that do not already have hypertension coded.

-The illustration in Figure 4 compares model accuracy on a sample population for our recommender model ("Matrix Factorization") versus the simpler "Popularity" model.
+The illustration in Figure 4 compares model accuracy on a sample population for our collaborative filtering model ("Matrix Factorization") versus the simpler "Popularity" model.
 The vertical axis shows the estimate of accuracy discussed above: the percentage of newly coded conditions from the hold-out set that were among the highest-rated uncoded conditions for each patient.
 The horizontal axis displays accuracy for a different number of top *N* highest-rated uncoded conditions.

 **Figure 4: Model Accuracy on Two-Month Hold-Out**